heyuan7676/ts_eQTLs/README.md

 `output/`: output from running experiment on demo data, including inter-mediate results for paramter selection.

-`simulation`: run different matrix factorization methods on simulated data.
+`simulation/`: run different matrix factorization methods on simulated data.

 `Extended_Methods/`: code used in the paper, including heuristic methods, and downtream analysis